diffblue/cbmc/README_complexity_graph.md

   --constant-propagator
-  Recommended to run for the reason that it simplifies that program.
+  Recommended to run for the reason that it simplifies the underlying program, and hence the graph.

   --omit-function-pointers